codingtherapist/webAccessibilityStudyGroup/README.md

-Below is the material we will be using as we study weekly to <b>suppliment</b> the above study guide:<br>
+Below is the material we will be using as we study weekly to supplement the above study guide:<br>

 - If you are not familiar with the WAS or CPACC please read the "About" material linked. <br>